ganto/ansible-acme_tiny/docs/system-configuration.rst

 :file:`/etc/ssl/acme-tiny/example.com/example.com.crt`  :envvar:`acme_tiny__certificate`
 ======================================================= ==================================

-When setting a :envvar:`acme_tiny__cert_type` other than ``plain`` or ``chain`` an additional layer of indirection through symlinks which will make the certificates accessible in a transparent way.
+When :envvar:`acme_tiny__service` is not empty and an additional layer of indirection through symlinks which will make the certificates accessible in a transparent way.
 For each service the role will create a :file:`ssl/` subdirectory from where the actual certificates and keys are symlinked.
 Like this the CA could be changed easily without reconfiguration of the secured services.
+This behavour can be disabled by setting :envvar:`acme_tiny__cert_symlink` to ``False``.

 E.g. For for Apache :program:`httpd` this would look like this::